 Phrasing the survey questions

-Use language that respondents will easily understand, and avoid words with vague or ambiguous meanings.
-Make sure your questions are phrased neutrally, with no bias towards one answer or another.
+Survey questions are at risk for biases like social desirability bias, the Hawthorne effect, or demand characteristics.
+It’s critical to use language that respondents will easily understand, and avoid words with vague or ambiguous meanings.
+Make sure your questions are phrased neutrally, with no indication that you’d prefer a particular answer or emotion.

 Ordering the survey questions